SeanNaren/deepspeech.torch/doc/ModelEvaluator.md

 `logsPath` File path to put the details of evaluations into.

-### WEREvaluator:getWER(gpu, model, verbose, epoch)
+### ModelEvaluator:getEvaluation(gpu, model, verbose, epoch)

-Calculates the word error rate averaged over the test iterations.
+Calculates the word error rate and character error rate averaged over the test iterations.
 Uses the same threading as the training process does to load batches from the dataset.

 `gpu` Set to true to use CUDA.